 Christmas Lights at Lafarge

 Lights at Lafarge is a free attraction that usually runs from late November until around the third or fourth week of January.
-The first night of the season in 2022 was on Saturday, November 26th.
+The first night of the season in 2023 was on Friday, November 24th.
+February 29th, 2024, was the last day of the season.

 The 1.2-kilometre pathway around Lafarge Lake is decorated with sparkling holiday lights.
 There are usually illuminated archways to walk under, Christmas light reindeer to admire and various themed areas throughout the park.

 Each year the attraction seems to get more and more lights.
-2018 was amazing, and 2019 was even better!
 The winter holiday displays at Lights at Lafarge are always beautiful and highly recommended (especially if you’re on a budget).

 XMAS TIP: GET AN ANNUAL PASS AT CAP BRIDGE!

 You’ve probably heard that Canyon Lights at Capilano Suspension Bridge in North Vancouver is one of the Lower Mainland’s most impressive Christmas Lights attractions.
-Did you know though that locals can get an annual pass for the same price as regular admission to just Canyon Lights?
+Did you know, though, that locals can get an annual pass for the same price as regular admission to Canyon Lights?

 To learn more about the famous North Shore attraction, see our article about Canyon Lights at Capilano Bridge.